kbrowngithub/bamazon/README.md

                 e. total_profit: Product Sales after subtracting over head cost.

         2. Create New Department
             Allows the supervisor to add a completely new department to the store.
+If the department already exists the user is notified and no new entry is created.

+        3. Exit
+            Exits the application.

 ```